adilarain00/react-calculator-app/README.md

 <img src="./public/Calculator.PNG" />

+### Description

 This project showcases a responsive calculator app, designed with vibrant color combinations and smooth functionality.
+Crafted in React with well-structured code, the app is visually appealing and works perfectly on all devices.

+### Functionality

 Built with React, it handles essential operations like addition, subtraction, multiplication, and division, with well-structured code for easy scalability.